tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 - [JWT.io](https://jwt.io/).
 You can use this tool to quickly dump the claims in your bearer token and then validate their contents.
 - [Postman](https://www.getpostman.com/).
 This is a free HTTP request and response testing tool for debugging REST APIs.

-Learn more about Azure Time Series Insights Gen 1 by reviewing the [product documentation](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-overview).
+Learn more about Azure Time Series Insights Gen1 by reviewing the [Gen1 documentation](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-overview).